 NICE contextualisation is a process whereby an external agency can contextualise certain NICE guidelines for a different jurisdiction.
 A licensing agreement was required and was negotiated between NICE and the NCEC.
 Funding was provided by the Department of Health.
-The GDG were responsible for reviewing the NICE guideline and recommending to the NICE Guideline Contextualisation Quality Assurance Team any change deemed necessary for the Republic of Ireland context.
+The GDG were responsible for reviewing the NICE guideline and recommending to the NICE Guideline Contextualisation Quality Assurance Team any change deemed necessary for the Irish context.
 The evidence base for the guideline being contextualised was not reviewed and/or updated.
 Where changes / updates were felt to be necessary / beneficial and have been agreed with the NICE Guideline Contextualisation QA Team, the appropriate references are included.
 The guideline provides recommendations for good practice that are based on the best available evidence of clinical and cost effectiveness.

-The next stage in the development process was a public consultative process, which is described in section 2.12.
+In the original 2018 guideline, the next stage in the development process was a public consultative process, which is described above.
 Following this consultation period, feedback was reviewed by the GDG and incorporated into the document if deemed appropriate to produce a guideline relevant to the Irish population, which we hope will be welcomed by those who manage and experience diabetes care in Ireland.
-This guideline describes methods for achieving optimal outcomes for adults with type 1 diabetes to inform service design and delivery.
-Its intended audience includes healthcare professionals involved in delivering services to adults with type 1 diabetes, service managers and commissioners, and adults with type 1 diabetes and their families.
+The 2024 guideline rapid update adds to methods outlined in the 2018 guideline for achieving optimal outcomes for adults with type 1 diabetes to inform service design and delivery.
+Its intended audience includes healthcare professionals involved in delivering services to adults with type 1 diabetes, service managers and adults with type 1 diabetes and their families.

-The implementation plan and budget impact analysis (BIA) were developed independent of NICE.
+The 2018 guideline implementation plan and budget impact analysis (BIA) were developed independent of NICE.
 The BIA was developed by HRB-CICER in conjunction with members of the GDG (see Section 2.15).
 The development of the implementation plan was the sole responsibility of the GDG.
 To assist with this process members of the GDG attended training and follow up workshops provided by the Centre for Effective Services (CES) through the NCEC (see Section 2.14).
+The implementation plan for the 2024 rapid update is included appendix 4.

-2.9 Strength of NICE recommendations
+2.9 Strength of NICE Recommendations